lambdaclass/concrete/docs/PATTERN_DESTRUCTURING.md

 Concrete does not have tuple types.
 Structs serve the same role with named fields.
 Struct destructuring (section 2) handles this case.

-### No `_` wildcard in patterns
+### `_` wildcard in destructuring bindings

 ```
-// NOT supported:
 let Result::Ok { value: _ } = expr;
 ```

-For the first release, every binding name in a destructuring pattern binds a variable.
-There is no wildcard.
-If a field is not needed, bind it and let the unused-variable checker flag it (or, for Copy types, simply ignore it).
-Wildcards can be added later without grammar changes -- `_` is already a valid identifier character, but a standalone `_` would need to be special-cased.
+Status: IMPLEMENTED (Phase 6 #5 increment 7).
+A field binding named `_` in an enum-variant or `let` destructure is a true wildcard: it preserves field position so other bindings still line up, but it is not added to scope and reading `_` is rejected (E0100).
+The ignored field is not loaded in codegen.

 ---